Israel–Myanmar relations: Arms sales

 At the beginning of 1954, a Burmese procurement delegation arrived in Israel.
 Following the visit, arms deals were signed between the countries.
 In March 1954, Israel transferred 30 Spitfires to Burma (after they had been replaced by Gloster Meteor jets in the Israeli Air Force) and trained 6 Burmese pilots in Israel. and in September 1954 a technical delegation of the Israeli Air Force went to Burma to help train local technicians in the maintenance of the planes.
 The deal also included the sale of cannons, machine guns and ammunition for aircraft in a deal whose scope was about US$1,000,000.
 Another deal included the sale of 30,000 rifles and Israeli military delegations that helped in the fields of military medicine, the organisation of the parachuting school, and more.

 Immediately after the military coup in 1988, a European embargo was imposed on Myanmar, which was later joined by the United States.
 The junta, which was looking for new weapons suppliers for the Burmese army and police, turned to Israel.
 In August 1989, two ships arrived in Myanmar.
 They were loaded with Eastern European weapons that included 55 mm anti-tank missiles and 40 mm grenade launchers.
 The ships, which sailed under the Belgian and Singaporean flags, transferred weapons that Israel captured in Lebanon during the First Lebanon War after the withdrawal of the Palestinian forces, and sold them to Myanmar.

 In 1991, an Israeli security delegation visited Myanmar and sold 500 Uzi submachine guns for use by the junta's special security forces.
 Also, in the early 1990s, the Myanmar army began producing assault rifles similar to the Israeli IMI Galil assault rifle, called the MA-1 family, which was a clone with modifications made for localised conditions.
 In August 1997, the Israeli company Elbit won a tender for the improvement of 36 fighter planes of the Myanmar army.
 Elbit provided advanced navigation systems, night vision devices, and laser-guided bombs of various models.
 A year later, 12 more planes were upgraded by Elbit and supplied with Israeli air-to-air missiles.
 In 1998, the Myanmar army purchased 16 155 mm cannons manufactured by Soltam Systems, which were apparently transferred through Singapore.

+Israel was reported to be selling arms to Myanmar after the 2021 Myanmar coup d'état.